Library

 Type Parameters

-: Numeric type for coordinates (typically Float64)E
+T: Numeric type for coordinates (typically Float64)E: Concrete emitter type

 Example